na-na-hi/renget/archive/5exa3.md

 ### Negative embeddings

-Embeddings made for furry models specifically.
+> Embeddings made for furry models specifically.
+This doesn't mean you can't use non-furry embeddings

 Embedding | Effect
 ----: | :----